 36. Invite friends to visit you and take them for a walk in your local town.
-Show them all the secret bits only you know about!
+Add photos of your favourite places to our free GetOutside app.

 37. Hold a sunflower growing competition with your family or work colleagues.
 You’ll need photographic proof that yours is the tallest!

 38. Do a tree top adventure course such as Go Ape.

 39. Hold a beach themed party in your garden.
 Complete with paddling pool (yes, for adults!).